jotaku1993/hello_world/Practice/README.md

-record something when practicing the leetcode
+record the idea and the code when practicing the leetcode